Wills and Probate Solicitors in Ireland

-A first meeting with my Solicitor regarding the probate – what should I bring?
+A first meeting with my Estate Planning Solicitors regarding the probate – what should I bring?

-Some useful information to bring with you to a first appointment with your solicitor would include:
+Some useful information to bring with you to a first appointment with your estate planning solicitors would include:

 - A copy of the Will or original, if available